Overall Morningstar RatingTM (As of 03/31/2022)

 Past performance is no guarantee of future results.
 Investment return and principal value will fluctuate with changing market conditions so that shares, when redeemed, may be worth more or less than their original cost.

-For the first quarter of the year, the Fund returned -5.11% (Investor Class) and -5.10% (Institutional Class), while its benchmark, the S&P Bombay Stock Exchange 100 Index, returned -1.10% over the same period.
+For the quarter ended September 30, 2024, the Matthews India Fund returned 6.43%, (Investor Class) and 6.45% (Institutional Class) while its benchmark, the MSCI India Index, returned 7.41% over the same period.

-View the Fund’s Top 10 holdings as of March 31, 2022.
+Top 10 holdings as of September 30, 2024.
 Current and future holdings are subject to change and risk.

 1YR